aredn/aredn/SUPPORTED_DEVICES.md

 **Status**
 * *released* - this image is in a production release of the AREDN® firmware.
 * *nightly* - this device is newly supported in the nightly builds (since the last production release).
-* *babel* - this device is newly support in the babel builds (not in production or in nightly).
 * *sunset* - this device is supported but no longer recommended for new purchases or installs.
 * *brick* - this image has been tested and found to brick your hardware.
 Avoid for now.
 * *not supported* - this image is not supported and not available for download.